danielnjama/linux-commands/README.md

 4. Navigate to your second name folder, and add more lines of "Hello world!!!".
 Upto 5 lines.
 5. Create a duplicate of the new-exercise.txt file and give it a name of your choice.
 6. List files and view their content using ls, cat, more, and less.: 1.
 To confirm 2 files under your second name folder and confirm the content.
+7. Repeat the above by first moving to the root folder; ie: cd / then execute the above tasks from here.

 **Explore Further**
 1. Explore how to sync or move files in a folder from one server to another:: (remote-remote or remote-local)